From Aggression to Rehabilitation: Domestic Violence Charge Options

 5. Deferred Adjudication or Diversion Programs

 In some cases, a domestic violence charge may be eligible for deferred adjudication or diversion programs.
-These programs offer an alternative to traditional criminal prosecution and provide an opportunity for the defendant to complete specific requirements, such as counseling or community service, in exchange for having the charges dismissed or reduced.
+These programs offer an alternative to traditional criminal prosecution and provide an opportunity for the defendant to complete specific , such as counseling or community service, in exchange for having the charges dismissed or reduced.

 Deferred adjudication and diversion programs are typically available to first-time offenders or individuals charged with less severe domestic violence incidents.
 By successfully completing the program, the defendant may avoid a conviction and the long-term consequences associated with a domestic violence charge.